eduvpn/documentation/ADMIN_API.md

 anyone accessing the API from the network.

-You can modify `/etc/httpd/conf.d/vpn-user-portal.conf` on Fedora/EL, or `/etc/apache2/conf-available/vpn-user-portal.conf`.
-Do NOT forget to restart Apache after modifying the files.
+You can modify `/etc/httpd/conf.d/vpn-user-portal.conf` on Fedora/EL, or `/etc/apache2/conf-available/vpn-user-portal.conf` on Debian/Ubuntu.
+Do NOT
+forget to restart Apache after modifying the files.

 In order to use the API, the _secret_ you need can be found in `/etc/vpn-user-portal/keys/admin-api.key` after generating it which was done